 There are countless benefits to subtitling your TEDx Talks.
-It’s easy to do, and we have teams of volunteers to help through our Open Translation Project.
+It’s easy to do, and we have teams of volunteers to help through our TED Translators.

 How to translate a talk

 Before a talk can be translated, it needs to be transcribed.
 The good news is that transcribing your TEDx Talks is one of the best things you can do for your videos, because: